untra/polyglot/_posts/2015-8-19-presenting-polyglot.md

 </p>

-## Fast
+## Fast, Asynchronous, Scaleable Builds

-  Polyglot will build you multi-language website just as fast as it will build your default language website.
-Polyglot runs with a minimal overhead by *simultaneously* building all languages of your website at the same time.
+  Polyglot will build your multi-language website just as fast as it will build your default language website.
+Polyglot runs with a minimal overhead by *simultaneously* building all languages of your website asynchronously.
 This means your website build time won't be a function of how many languages you need to support.

 ### Download